performantdata/streaming-example/README.md

 ```
 Using the above port number, `http://localhost:8080/words` should return the current word count
 (if it is ready; an HTTP 204 until then).
-The word count is collected every minute.
+The word count is collected every 30 seconds.

 ## Design choices

 This project is based on my earlier [`unit-conversion`](https://github.com/performantdata/unit-conversion/) one.
-It employs Scala 3, and extends the use of http4s.
+It employs Scala 3, and extends the use of http4s and fs2.

 * Since we don't know what's in the black box binary that generates the input, we can't trust it,
   so we run it in a Docker container.